Reversal Patterns

 • A reversal of an uptrend is usually quick and volatile, compared to

-• A reversal of a downtrend which usually takes some time
+• A reversal of a downtrend which usually takes some time.

-Because of this, it may be harder to catch the reversal of an uptrend in time for maximum profit than it is to make money from a bottoming of the price.
+Because of the speed, it may be harder to catch the reversal of an uptrend in time for maximum profit than it is to make money from a bottoming of the price.
 To set against that, prices usually drop faster than they rise, so it is still worth the effort of identifying a top so that you can go short.

-• Often the first indication of an impending reversal is the breaking of a trendline, as detailed in the previous module,
+• Often the first indication of an impending reversal is the breaking of a trendline, as detailed in the previous module.

+Trendlines are very important in identifying possibilities of a changing market.
 However, just because a trend line is broken, it doesn’t mean that a reversal has started.
 All it means is that the trend is changing, and it might turn into a sideways pattern which could resolve to either a reversal or a continuation in the future.

-• Volume is usually more important and greater for rising prices
+• Volume is usually more important and greater for rising prices.

 Join the discussion

-The content of this site is copyright 2012 Financial Spread Betting Ltd. Please contact us if you wish to reproduce any of it.
+The content of this site is Copyright 2010 - 2017 Financial Spread Betting Ltd. Please contact us if you wish to reproduce any of it.